There are several methods to export contents from your nest depending on your desired export.

 2. Choose Type of Table #

-By default, the table type selected is “Study” but there are several types to choose from.
-Click on the drop-down menu under “Table of” in order to choose whether you would like a table showing elements from the study as a whole, the various study arms in each study (placebo, intervention groups, etc.), across all interventions or a tag frequency table.
+By default, the Name selected is “Study” but there are several types to choose from.
+Click on the drop-down menu under “Name” in order to choose whether you would like a table showing elements from the study as a whole, the various study arms in each study (placebo, intervention groups, etc.), across all interventions or a tag frequency table.

-Export a Table of Studies if you want one row per study, and extracted data from Tagging as individual columns (recommended for most constructed tables).
+Export a Study Table if you want one row per study, and extracted data from Tagging as individual columns (recommended for most constructed tables).

-To choose a Table of Studies, select “Study” in the drop-down, and proceed to add Filters (tags or related reports) and Columns– you will be able to choose among Bibliographic data, Tag data, or Study Size.
-You may also sort the order of listed studies by bibliographic data, MA extracted data or related report data.
-This will create a table where each row represents a single study and each header is either a bibliographic attribute or a tag:
+Select “Study” in the drop-down, and proceed to add Filters (tags or related reports) and Columns– you will be able to choose among Bibliographic data, Tag data, or Study Size.
+You may also sort the listed studies by bibliographic data, MA extracted data or related report data.
+This will create a table where each row represents a single study and each header is either a bibliographic attribute or a tag.

 Export a Table of Study Arms if you have completed MA Extraction and want each arm in each study to have its own row.
 This is the most similar table type to the Export All Data option below.

 This is the most common export type for completing statistical analysis, since it is the only table type that can list the exact data elements from the underlying studies.
-It will create a table where each row is an arm (so a study, as shown by the boxes, may be split into multiple rows in blue below), and can have bibliographic, tag, or data element columns (red) :
+It will create a table where each row is an arm (so a study, as shown by the boxes, may be split into multiple rows below), and can have bibliographic, tag, or data element columns:

 Export a Table of Interventions if you have completed MA Extraction and want to summarize all data at the level of Interventions.
 This is the most similar table type to the initial Summary view of Quantitative Synthesis.

-This table type will have each Intervention in a row (red) , and the only options for rows will be summaries of the Data Elements for each Intervention (blue) :
+This table type will have each Intervention in a row , and the only options for rows will be summaries of the Data Elements for each Intervention :

 Selecting Table of Tags is a specialized option; instead of exporting underlying study information, this exports your tagging hierarchy with basic information about the use of each tag.